dennispg/sharepoint-utilities/README.md

 Extensions
 ----
 This package provides a set of extensions to SharePoint's JavaScript Object Model to make development slightly less tedious.
-These include collection methods similar to those available from `lodash`.
+These include collection methods similar to those available from `lodash` (https://lodash.com/docs).

 Reference
 ----